client9/cardinal/PROJECT_STATUS.md

 ## Cleanup

-- TODO: two matching systems
+- [ ] TODO: two matching systems
-- TODO: unclear why there is a `Function` atom in `core`
+- [ ] TODO: unclear why there is a `Function` atom in `core`
-- TODO: InputForm is implemented in the interface of Expr, however objects doesn't parse themselves so unclear why they would know how to print various forms.
+- [ ] TODO: InputForm is implemented in the interface of Expr, however objects doesn't parse themselves so unclear why they would know how to print various forms.
 Perhaps move to separate function.
-- TODO: unclear if the Equal method in Expr is correct or needed.
+- [  ] TODO: unclear if the Equal method in Expr is correct or needed.
+- [  ] TODO: Slice assignment is goofy, and uses `PartSet(expression, index, value)` as a special thing in the Parser/Evaluator.
+Overload `Set` such as  `Set( Part(expresssion, index), newvalue)`, which can call the same code.
+- [ ] TODO: in core, the function "CanoncialCompare" is really "Less", consider making it a true compare that return -1,0,1 an rename to "CompareExpr" or so.
+- [ ] TODO:  `a / b` is parsed as Divide(a, b) then transformed into Times(a, Power(b,-1)).
+The Divide step could be skipped.